Winter has come

 - We control virus-spreading vectors like mealybug by creating conditions for their natural predators to thrive; this is known as biological control.
 Infected vines are removed, root and all, to avoid further spreading.

-- Young vines are pruned first and shears then sterilied to ensure that there is no spreading of harmful pathogens from old infected blocks.
+- Young vines are pruned first and shears then sterilized to ensure that there is no spreading of harmful pathogens from old infected blocks.

-- We also spray the vines with a natural biological fungus (Trichoderma).
+- We also do Crop Spraying on the vines with a natural biological fungus (Trichoderma).
 This outcompetes other harmful funguses that cause rot in the vine, slowly killing them off.
 Special pruning practices are also applied to ensure that these bad funguses aren’t given a chance to take hold and cause any rot or dieback.